Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

 5. **Model Score Evaluation**:
    - Evaluates original model scores using metrics such as accuracy, precision, recall, F1-score, and ROC AUC using cross-validation.
+Uncomment the functions you want to run and run the file.

 ### decisiontree.py